 Degree in Computer Science or Engineering with at least 5 years of experience in product management.
 Apart from this, a candidate should possess excellent communication and collaboration skill as well as strong technical and analytical skills, such that he/she can transform data into an actionable roadmap.

 Product managers indeed play a crucial role in driving a company towards success and glory.
 They are the link between the product development team and the management, IT, and other small teams that together comprise an organisation’s core.
-Due to the ever-changing infrastructure of the market and the dynamic evolution of consumer trends, today, product managers have to juggle with advanced technologies and business models alike.
-UpGrad Product Management course is a great way to kickstart a career in this field.
+Due to the ever-changing infrastructure of the market and the dynamic evolution of consumer trends, today, product managers have to juggle with advanced technologies and business models alike. upGrad Post Graduate Certificate in Product Management is a great way to kickstart a career in this field.